isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <p><u>QCPR Race</u>
 <br>Learning CPR can be fun with the QCPR Race, where participants practice
 effective chest compressions through gamification.
-Better chest compressions make the on-screen ambulance reach the finishing line faster, helping participants realise that quality, not speed, matters.</p>
+Better chest compressions make the on-screen ambulance reaches the finishing line faster, helping participants realise that quality, not speed, matters in life-saving.</p>
 <p></p>